pachapavan11/CODTECH-TASK1-Basic-Calculator/README.md

 Handles non-numeric inputs and provides appropriate error messages.
 Prevents division by zero by displaying an error message if the denominator is zero.
 ## Output:
+Welcome to the Basic Calculator!

+Enter the first number:  4
+Enter the second number:  7
+Enter the operation (+, -, *, /):  +
+The result of 4.0 + 7.0 is: 11.0

 Displays the result of the selected operation in a user-friendly format.
 ### How It Works: